Treyson-Grange/DroneCones/FinalProjectReport/LowLevelDesign.md

       * Add new drone button
          * Once button a form a will open for new drone information.
 This form contains:
             * Name: identifier for the drone owner in a text field
-            * Size: (small - 1 cone, medium - 2 cones, large - 4 cones) with a drop down menu of the three sizes of drones
+            * Size: (small - 1 cone, medium - 4 cones, big - 8 cones) with a drop down menu of the three sizes of drones
             * Upload drone button
       * List of all the drones
-         * Each drone will list their total revenue made, their size, and their status
-         * On each drone there is an edit button that will take the user to a new menu
-            * The menue will have the following options
-              * Change the size of the drone between the three sizes specified
-              * Change the name of the drone
-              * Change the status of the drone between enable, disable and delete
+         * Each drone will be have a menu with a enable or disable or delete option to choose from (i.e., there will be a default of enabled for all new drones added to the page)
+         * Save button to save changes of enable or disable or delete option for all drones modified
    * Account information page
       * Total revenue in app
+      * Transfer to bank button which has defaults to the last bank information specified.
+If there has never been a bank specified or the user wants to add a bank to transfer to there will be a bank information form
          * Bank information form:
             * Routing number text field
             * Account number text field
-          * Submit button to save changes and begin the transfer
+            * Submit button to save changed
    * Support page
       * Same as the one for the customers